 Very few castles and ruins in this world still allow you to wander around the grounds unencumbered by ropes or locked doors.
 The fortress is so free, one misstep could land you at the bottom of a cliff.

 The Klis Fortress is still not a big attraction.
 Only 15,000 people visit it every year.
 This means you won’t be fighting the crowds to get through the castle corridors.
 You might even score some pictures of the fortress without a single stranger in them.
 If you go during the off season, you might have the whole place to yourself.
-That may eventually change since Game of Thrones filmed at the fortress this year, but for now, it’s fairly tranquil.

 How to visit the Klis Fortress